rsmaxwell/mqtt-rpc-example-response/README.md

   * subscribes to a topic listens to which requests will be published.
   * waits forever

-When a request is published to the request topic, Messagehandler.messageArrived is called which:
+When a request is published to the request topic, MessageHandler.messageArrived is called which:

   * checks the message has a response topic set in its message properties
-  * parses the payload into into a Request
+  * parses the payload into into a [Request](https://github.com/rsmaxwell/mqtt-rpc-common/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/common/Request.java)
   * calls the handler matching the Request.function
-  * parses the response returned by the handler into a Response
+  * parses the response returned by the handler into a [Response](https://github.com/rsmaxwell/mqtt-rpc-common/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/common/Response.java)
   * publishes the response to the response topic

 A handler implements the handleRequest method which is given an argument of a map of key/value pairs